Serere District: Overview

-Serere District was created by Act of Parliament and became functional effective 1 July 2010.
-Prior to that, it was part of Soroti District.
+Serere District was created by an Act of Parliament and became functional effective 1 July 2010.
+It was previously part of Soroti District.
 Serere District is part of the Teso sub-region, home to an estimated 2.5 million people of Iteso and Kumam ethnicities.
 The districts that constitute the sub-region are: 1.
 Amuria District 2.
 Bukedea District 3.
 Kaberamaido District 4.
 Katakwi District 5.
 Kumi District 6.
 Ngora District 7.
 Serere District and 8.
 Soroti District.
 The sub-region is home to an estimated 2.5 million people of Iteso and Kumam ethnicities.

 Population

 In 1991 the national population census estimated the district population at about 90,400.
 The national census in 2002 estimated the population at about 176,500 (51% women), with an overwhelmingly rural population (80%), and a very high proportion of children (56%, or 46.5% if you consider only under 5-year-old children).
 In 2012, the population of Serere District was estimated at 294,100.
 The major ethnicities in the district are: Itesot, Kumam and Bukenye, Bantu peoples.